 - Your TFN (Tax File Number).
 This can be found on your payment summary (group certificate) or previous notice of assessment.

-- Paper or electronic copies of invoices or receipts
+- Paper or electronic copies of invoices or receipts for work-related expenses

 - BPay receipt numbers

 - Home office logbook